d3fyagency/asana-droplr-preview/README.md

-# asana-droplr-preview
+# asana-droplr-preview Chrome Extension
-Asana Droplr Preview Chrome Extension
+This project is still under development and not ready for publication.
+However, it does work (with our current custom Droplr URL).

 To test on Chrome: